Skip to content

 Example

-• The property was just sold and a new one will be purchased for $300,000 at 90% LTV but the amortization will be maintained.
+• The property was just sold and a new one will be purchased for $500,000 at 90% LTV, and the amortization period will be maintained.

 What is the premium to be charged?